titan2022/docs/dev/_sources/Resources/JavaProgramming/installation.md.txt

 :::{tab-item} macOS
 :sync: macos

+This is **super experimental**, please tell Georgi and Ethan that you are trying this out if you do try it.

 Please use my script to install these tools.
 Make sure that `~/.local/bin` is on your `$PATH`.

-To run the script, you must have a display (X11 or Wayland) and a network connection.
+To run the script, you must have a display and a network connection.

 ```bash
 curl -o- -L https://raw.githubusercontent.com/ethanc8/FRCLinuxDevKit/macos/install-online.sh | bash